-Because of these features, many creators or web developers created websites that greatly relied on internet explores special features for optimal efficiency.
+Because of these features, many creators or web developers created websites that greatly relied on the internet to explore special features for optimal efficiency.
 Hence, when these websites were visited by using any other browser, there was no guarantee that the content will be displayed or act as it was intended too.

 Later came various web standards, all because of the World Wide Web Consortium (W3C), there are now various gold standards for both browser development and website development, to ensure equality and similarity.
-But even after these measures there a number of websites that were originally built to work on some specific browsers such as the internet explorer.
+But even after these measures there several websites that were originally built to work on some specific browsers such as the internet explorer.

 To view such websites, which were specifically designed for the internet explorer on your Mac, here is what you can do:

 Almost every single user has his/her preferred browser, even a computer system comes with its preferred browser.
 And in case you are a Mac user, the preferred browser in all Mac machines is the Safari.
 But even though Safari is the default browser on all Mac machines, it is not that you cannot have more than one single browser in a system.

 Having two or more browsers will never affect the efficiency or the performance of your system or even your default browser.
 But having more than one browser will always give you the option of viewing websites that your present default browser cannot display adequately.

 You can try any of the following browsers on your Mac:

 Safari Tool the Safari User-Agent